Autinfit/CalculatorApp/README.md

 # CalculatorApp

+In this tutorial we will create a simple calculator in Visual Studio using the W.P.F programming language. for C#.
+The purpose of this tutorial is to start learning how to create applications in WPF format.
+We've built several different programs in the classic Windows Forms app template; However, it is important for us to learn how to use WPF as it is now used more frequently in application and game development.

 **_Traducido del español:_**

 - **_En este tutorial crearemos una calculadora simple en Visual Studio usando el lenguaje de programación W.P.F. por C#._**